hunterhoden/PacketSniffer/README.md

    mvn archetype:generate -DgroupId=com.github.username -DartifactId=pcap -Dversion=1.0.0 -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

-   Replace pom.xml and App.java with ones found here.
+   Replace pom.xml with one found here.

 For more information on the pcap4j tool used and how to use it please visit: